-- Human rabies is quite rare in the United States.
-Yet in some areas of the world (for example, Southeast Asia, Africa, and Latin America), human rabies is much more common.
-About 55,000 people worldwide die from rabies each year, with the majority of deaths occurring in Africa and Asia.
-Worldwide, the majority of human rabies cases involve bites from rabid dogs, although this is extremely rare in the U.S., where wild animals such as raccoons and bats being the primary source of exposure.
+- While human rabies is quite rare in the United States, in some areas of the world (for example, Southeast Asia, the Middle East, Africa, and Latin America), it is much more common.
+Worldwide, the majority of human rabies cases involve bites from rabid dogs, although this is extremely rare in the U.S., where wild animals such as raccoons and bats are the primary source of exposure.

 - Some regions of the country have more cases of rabies than others do.

-- Wild animals, rather than domestic animals, accounted for 92% of reported cases of rabies in 2010.
+- Wild animals, rather than domestic animals, accounted for most reported cases of rabies in 2010.

 - Animals that carry rabies: Raccoons are the most common wild animals infected with rabies in the United States.
 Skunks, foxes, bats, and coyotes are the other most frequently affected.